typesense/typesense-website/docs/source/index.html.md

 <strong>NOTE:</strong> The master Typesense server maintains a replication log for 24 hours.
 If you are pointing the
 replica to a master instance that has been running for greater than 24 hours, you need to first stop the master, take a copy of the data directory and then then start the replica server by pointing to this backup data directory.

+### Client library behavior

+Client libraries will send all writes to the master.
+Reads will first be sent to the master and if the server returns an HTTP 500 or the connection times-out, the read will be sent in round-robin order to the read replicas configured.